 My law practice focuses on helping small to medium-sized businesses protect their intellectual property and grow their brand.
 My process starts with brand and business strategy services as well as trademark registration.
 After that, I can help determine what kind of trademark watch service is best for your business and step in if an issue arises.
 But no matter where you are in the trademark process, I would love to work with you.
 It is always best to handle trademark infringement situations with the help of a licensed attorney.

 Every business and business owner can benefit from federal trademark registration.
-Schedule a call with me today to learn more about why.
+Contact me to schedule a call with me today to learn more about why.